Why Middle Neighborhoods Matter

-In many cities, up to 40 percent of residents live in middle neighborhoods, representing a major source of municipal fiscal health.
-Even so, these neighborhoods are not adequately serviced by the market or supportive public policies, nor are they beneficiaries of large-scale philanthropic support.
-As a result, in the face of colliding demographic, socio-economic, and market changes in cities and regions across the country, middle neighborhoods are steadily disappearing.
+In many cities, up to forty percent of residents live in middle neighborhoods, representing a major source of municipal fiscal health.
+Middle neighborhoods are a category of neighborhoods that are neither clearly healthy and thriving, nor overtly distressed; they are neither adequately serviced by the market and supportive public policies, nor are they beneficiaries of large-scale philanthropic support.
+On the edge between growth and decline, middle neighborhoods are generally affordable, stable, and safe.
+These neighborhoods have played an important role building opportunity and prosperity, and yet they are often overlooked.
+And in the face of colliding demographic, socio-economic, and market changes in cities and regions across the country, middle neighborhoods are steadily disappearing.

 In 2015, The American Assembly and the San Francisco Federal Reserve Bank initiated an investigation of middle neighborhoods, to raise awareness and increase understanding of these neighborhoods.
 Some findings of their research efforts concluded that:

 - Little is being done to fortify the places where the majority of working and middle class families live and work—and an ounce of prevention is far less expensive than the pound of remediation needed once a neighborhood has declined.